-\item Rather than being immediately affected or damaged by extreme weather, some areas may see outages hours or even days later caused by power failures in other, connected, areas of the system.
-This outage interdependence or propagation phenomenon can often be observed in the transmission network infrastructure, which typically consists of a meshed transmission network carrying a significant amount of power (typically more than 100 MVA per transmission line).
-In this case, the loss of one transmission line will congest other adjacent lines, and what's worse, will cause load shedding in a remote load center due to severe congestion on the remaining lines.
+\item Rather than being directly affected/damaged by extreme weather, some areas may see outages hours or even days later, caused by power failures from other connected areas in the system.
+Such outage interdependence or propagation phenomenon can be observed often due to damages to transmission network infrastructures, which typically consist of a meshed transmission network and carry a significant amount of power transfer (typically more than 100 MVA per transmission line).
+Therefore, a loss of a transmission line will congest other adjacent lines and what's worse, cause load shedding on a remote load center due to severe congestion on the remaining lines.

 \item Utility companies and system operators are obliged to plan timely restoration for critical power facilities and impose preemptive measures in response to potential damages.
-These operational restoration activities conducted throughout the electricity service downtime can slow the process of a large-scale power outage.
+These operational restoration measures conducted throughout the downtime can slow the process of large-scale power outages.

-\item The power grid has a certain \emph{disruption tolerance capacity} (DTC) within which the power grid can withstand external impacts without power outages.
-For example, a transmission system operated under N-1 requirements \cite{Ovaere2016} is guaranteed to still be secure after losing any one component.
-Power grid facilities are also designed with safety margins that enable them to endure external hazards up to a certain point.
+\item Power grid has a certain \emph{disruption tolerance capacity} (DTC) within which the power grid can withstand external impacts and does not cause power outages.
+Such principles are quite common in power grids.
+The transmission system is operated under N-1 requirements \citep{Ovaere2016}, which means the system is guaranteed secure after losing any one component.
+The power grid facilities are also designed with some safety margins to endure external hazards up to a certain extent.
 The accumulation of weather impacts, including rainfall, wind, or snow, normally takes hours or even days to exceed the DTC of a power system, after which large-scale outages begin to occur. \end{enumerate}

-Throughout the electricity service downtime, as we see from the example, power grid resilience plays a crucial role in withstanding impacts from extreme weather, slowing the propagation of blackouts, and bringing blacked out areas back to normal.
-Based on these observations, we developed a model that aimed to capture the intricate relationship between the number of outages and the extreme weather effect.
-We will present an analysis based on the fitted model that quantitatively describes the damage caused by extreme weather and intuitively explains how the system reacts to and recovers from these damages.
+Throughout the downtime, as we see from the example, power grid resilience plays a crucial role in withstanding impacts from the extreme weather, slowing the propagation of blackouts, and bringing the blackout areas back to normal.
+Motivated by this, we first develop a model with the above presumptions made, aiming to capture such an intricate relationship between the number of outages and the extreme weather effect.
+We then present an analysis based on the fitted model, which quantitatively describes the damages caused by extreme weather and intuitively explains how the system reacts to and recovers from these damages.